cloeav/PPD/README.md

 For this project, a standard smartphone camera was used to obtain video footage of a person's face standing in front of a white wall.
 The videos were taken under proper lighting conditions.

 ### 2. Face detection
-In this aplication, a haar cascade classifier was used for detecting frontal faces on each video frame. file that comes with OpenCV.
-It is used for detecting frontal faces in images or video frames.
-The cascade classifier is based on the Haar-like features and AdaBoost algorithm.
+In this application, a Haar cascade classifier was utilized to detect frontal faces in each video frame.
+The cascade classifier is built upon Haar-like features and the AdaBoost algorithm.
+OpenCV offers a range of pre-trained Haar cascade classifiers, and in this particular instance, the 'haarcascade_frontalface_default.xml' was employed.
+In addition, the detectMultiScale function was used to obtain the coordenates of the rectangles containing the detected fases.
+The parameters used in this function were:

+*- image:* The input frame in grayscale format.
+*- scaleFactor:* This parameter was set to 1.6 because a smaller value increased false positives because the algorithm detected smaller faces.
+*-minNeighbors:* This parameter was set to 5, indicated the minimum number of neighbors (rectangles) required for a detected region to be considered a face.
+A hiher value resulted in missed faces.